Test Catalog

 Suggests clinical disorders or settings where the test may be helpful

-First-tier newborn screen for the lysosomal disorders: Fabry, Gaucher, Krabbe, mucopolysaccharidosis I (MPS-I), Niemann-Pick types A and B, and Pompe (glycogen storage disorder type II)
+First-tier newborn screen for the lysosomal disorders: Fabry, Gaucher, Krabbe, mucopolysaccharidosis I (MPS I) and II (MPS II), infantile neurovisceral or chronic visceral acid sphingomyelinase deficiency, and Pompe (glycogen storage disorder type II)

-First-tier newborn screen for the peroxisomal disorder: X-linked adrenoleukodystrophy; may also detect Zellweger spectrum disorders
+First-tier newborn screen for the peroxisomal disorder, X-linked adrenoleukodystrophy and may also detect Zellweger spectrum disorders

 This test is supplemental and not intended to replace state-mandated newborn screening.